Scroll Transition

 transition: scroll({ direction: 'up' }),

-symmetric: true // Automatically uses 'down' for reverse
+symmetric: true // Automatically down on back navigation

 },